bitcointranscripts/bitcointranscripts/wasabi/research-club/cjdns.md

 Caleb DeLisle: 00:38:57

 Yeah, I mean, you could do it.
-It's just like doing Ethernet over like packet over sonnet or SDH.
+It's just like doing Ethernet over like packet over SONET or SDH.
 It's really the similar concept, you just have to write a little bit of code to connect it together.
 CJDNS is a transport it'll transport anything you want.